Fall Product Update: MCP, Shopify Plus & deeper control ahead of BFCM

 If you would like to learn more about loyalty personalization, give this piece a read.

 The biggest problem with any incentive meant to turn first-time customers into loyal customers is the target mismatch.
 Shoppers who don’t need to be enticed redeem your rewards burning your loyalty program budget and eventually reducing your margins.
 Splitting your audience into segments and treating them with relevant rewards will not only help you prevent this unfortunate mismatch, but also reduce loyalty fraud.
+What's pivotal here is a strong integration of your CDP/data warehouse with the loyalty system.

-Customer attributes and order history
+• Customer attributes & order history

-Order structure and volume
+Order structure & volume

 Custom events

-5. Loyalty program tiers
+4. Loyalty tiers

 Apart from creating customer segments eligible for different promotions, you might want to create different loyalty program tiers.
 It can help make your loyalty program more interesting for the customers, adding a gamification effect to it.
 Loyal customers could be qualified to different loyalty tiers based on their purchases or other earning rules, like custom events.